Free From Palm Oil

 One of the most distressing effects of Palm Oil is constipation.
-The oil has been shown to combine with calcium to form hard, insoluble soaps in your child’s sensitive digestion system which in turn leads to constipation with all the associated symptoms such as pain, lack of appetite and of course disrupted sleep for both you and the child.
+Palm oil has been shown to combine with calcium to form hard, insoluble soaps in your child’s sensitive digestion system which in turn leads to constipation with all the associated symptoms such as pain, lack of appetite and, of course, disrupted sleep for both you and the child.

-Kendamil infant milks have been formulated to be digested easily and help everyone get a better night’s sleep.
+have been formulated without palm oil to be digested easily and help everyone get a better night’s sleep.

-Compared with infants fed formula without Palm Oil, those who were, showed a significantly decrease level of bone mineral content caused by Palm Oil reducing calcium absorption.
-Essentially the same calcium that should be being absorbed and turn into bone is being bound and turned into soaps which eventually get passed.
+Compared with infants fed formula without Palm Oil, those who were showed a significantly decrease level of bone mineral content which reduced calcium absorption.
+Essentially, the same calcium that should be being absorbed and turned into bone is being bound and turned into soaps, which eventually get passed.